The Power of Cognitive Restructuring in Improving Sleep Quality

 Ask yourself:

-• Is this thought 100% true?
+Is this thought 100 percent true

-• What’s the evidence for and against it?
+What is the evidence for and against it

-• Have I survived bad sleep before?
+Have I survived bad sleep before

-• What would I say to a friend thinking this?
+What would I say to a friend thinking this

 Reframe: